yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_08.md

  > - If you need any assistance, please contact us at labs-support@spektrasystems.com.

    > **Importent**: Please make a note of the managed database named **WideWorldImporters<inject key="Suffix" enableCopy="false"/>** that was created in this lab, as you will require this specific database name for Lab 2, **Data Modernization: Implementing Data Discovery & Classification**.
+**Summary**
+In this exercise, you successfully integrated the WWI App Service with the virtual network (VNet) that was created earlier.
+This integration allows the App Service to securely communicate with the SQL Managed Instance (SQL MI) within the VNet.